Best Movie Directors for the Deviant Intellectualby ZardexM | created - 23 May 2012 | updated - 13 Feb 2015 | Public

 Writer | The Last Emperor

-Bernardo Bertolucci, the Italian director whose films are known for their colorful visual style, was born in Parma, Italy, in 1940.
+Bernardo Bertolucci, the Italian director whose films were known for their colorful visual style, was born in Parma, Italy.
 He attended Rome University and became famous as a poet.
-He served as assistant director for Pier Paolo Pasolini in the film Accattone (1961) and directed La commare ...
+He served as assistant director for Pier Paolo Pasolini in the film Accattone (1961) and directed La Commare Secca (...

 Though clearly able to grasp great concepts and having made a couple masterpieces, Bernando Bertolucci must have done it with the help from outside influence because he has clearly degenerated with the times.
 It doesn't take mutch of an intellectual to only be an intellectual in intellectual times, namely the 60's and the 70's.